Pen-y-Fan/solar/docs/tasks.md

   the previous day to 4pm (16:00) GMT the current day
 - [x] Change the drop-down to display the period start and end times.

+### 1.1.7 Update the strategy generator

+- [x] The strategy generator to align with the charts, which now display from 4pm the previous day to 4pm (16:00) GMT the current day

 ## 2. Testing and Quality Assurance

 [ ] Foundation and Security (Phase 1 alignment)